Ian Thomas (baseball): Los Angeles Dodgers

 On May 27, 2015, he was traded to the Los Angeles Dodgers (with Alberto Callaspo, Eric Stults and Juan Jaime) in exchange for Juan Uribe and Chris Withrow.
 The Dodgers assigned him to the AAA Oklahoma City Dodgers.
 He was recalled by the Dodgers on June 2 to serve as the designated "26th man" for a doubleheader that day.
 He allowed four runs on five hits in three innings of work and was credited with the loss.
 He returned to the team in September and appeared in nine total games for the Dodgers, with a 4.00 ERA.
 In 14 games, with six starts, for Oklahoma City, he was 4–1 with a 5.74 ERA.
 Thomas appeared in eight games for Oklahoma City in 2016, with two starts.
 He was 2–0 with a 1.42 ERA However, he was shut down with a shoulder injury and spent much of the season on the disabled list.
 He was designated for assignment by the Dodgers on June 30, 2016, to make room for newly acquired pitcher, Bud Norris and released a few days later, on July 3.

 Later career

 On April 25, 2019, after several years out of professional baseball due to injuries, Thomas signed with the York Revolution of the Atlantic League of Professional Baseball.
 He was released on July 28.
+In 21 games (10 starts) he threw 49 innings going 3-2 with a 4.96 ERA and 48 strikeouts.